OAAX-standard/OAAX/Illustrative example/README.md

 The example is split into two main parts:

-- The first part provides a simple implementation of an OAX runtime and an OAX conversion toolchain.
+- The first part provides a simple implementation of an OAAX runtime and an OAAX conversion toolchain.
-  It mainly sets the common ground for the OAX initiative and provides a reference implementation for the OAX runtime and conversion toolchain.
+  It mainly sets the common ground for the OAAX initiative and provides a skeleton implementation for the OAAX runtime and conversion toolchain.
-- The second part shows how to use any prebuilt OAX toolchain and runtime to convert a simple model and then run it.
+- The second part shows how to use any prebuilt OAAX toolchain and runtime to convert a simple model and then run it.

 ## Part 1: Reference Implementation

-### OAX Conversion Toolchain
+### OAAX Conversion Toolchain

 The conversion toolchain is expected to convert a platform-agnostic model to a platform-specific model format.
 Hence, the toolchain, which is in practice a docker image, is expected to have an entrypoint that takes two parameters: